 Now I took over Daddy’s camera (and his collection of LPs by the way) and try to be close to him through his lens, letting him be part in our moments of travel and our moments of every day lives – capturing the magic stillness underlying life’s beauty and each moment.
 Pure and real.
 No photoshop.
 No filters.
 No nothing.

-One of the main lessons learned from this dive into analogue photography is to see beauty in honest reality compared to the perfectionised mise-en-scène.
-My passion for human purity and connection lead me to scientific research in the field of strategic communication and to become an advocate for more openness in dealing with mistakes.
-Please find further information at http://www.claudia-novak.at.
+One of the main lessons learned from this dive into analogue photography is to see beauty in honest reality rather than in the perfectionised mise-en-scène.
+My passion for human purity and connection lead me to scientific research in the field of “corporate vulnerability” regarding the way errors and mistakes are addressed in the internal and external communication.
+Further information at http://www.claudia-novak.at.